RobinLinus/share-urls/README.md

 # share-urls
-Collection of Share Urls and Documentations of various share urls
+Collection of share urls and documentations of various share urls

-# whatsapp
+## whatsapp

 ### Sending a message to a specific contact:
 [Stack Overflow](http://stackoverflow.com/questions/21500570/start-whatsapp-from-url-href-with-custom-text-content)